Bitcoin

 How mining works?

-Miners are special nodes because these are the ones with high computational needs.
-They're in the network and get the list of transactions that are yet to be added to the blockchain.
+Miners are special nodes.
+They have high compute needs.
+They're in the network and get the list of transactions not yet on the blockchain.

-They run compute intensive hashing task to generate an hash of the block header.
-It's important that the variable is the nonce value which is constantly changed until the hash value is less than the target hash value.
+They run a compute-heavy hashing task to hash the block header.
+The variable here is the nonce.
+It's changed again and again until the hash is below the target hash.
+The puzzle is to find the nonce.

 nonce means number used once.